 I fumbled around a bit before figuring out what really suited me: I tried some really high-waisted pants, and some that were really too wide for my taste.

-I sold these pants that didn't fit me
+I sold these pants that didn't fit me and acquired new ones.

 And even today, when I look at pants, I am very interested in the crotch height and the volume in the leg.
 Translation: “ will my thighs fit? ”